arunvl88/Zero-Trust-Kubernetes/README.md

 I copied yaml file to the controller node and ran the command in controller.

+## Explanation:

+This YAML file defines two resources for running an Nginx container with a Cloudflare tunnel in a Kubernetes cluster:

+### 1. Deployment:
+      This deployment creates pods with two containers:

+      * Nginx: This container runs the Nginx web server, serving content on port 80.
+      * Cloudflare tunnel injector: This container injects the Cloudflare tunnel functionality using the cloudflared command and your tunnel token (replace "tunnel-token" with
+        your actual token).
+### 2. Service:
+      This service exposes the Nginx container running inside the pods through a NodePort.
+The NodePort allows external traffic to reach the Nginx container from outside the
+      Kubernetes cluster using a randomly assigned port on a worker node.

 ## 3. Add a route on the Cloudflare Tunnel Dashboard:
 Login to Cloudflare Zero Trust dashboard > Network > Tunnels > Click on the 3 dot tab of the tunnel entry > select 'configure'> Navigate to 'Public Hostname' > Add 'Public Hostaname'